-When you’re traveling with kids, you want engaging activities, easy transportation, and great spaces for downtime.
-The City of Light ticks all of these boxes, says Jennifer Virgilio, one of Wendy’s Trusted Travel Experts for France.
-Jennifer can arrange hands-on activities such as an éclair-making class, or an out-of-the-box tour that focuses on the city’s street art.
+When you’re traveling with kids, you want engaging activities, easy transportation, and great spaces for downtime, and the City of Light ticks all of these boxes.
 Paris also has an increasing number of pedestrian zones and neighborhoods closed to traffic on certain days, and strollers, scooters, and various bike set-ups can easily be rented to get around.
-Renting an apartment in the right arrondissement is a smart move for families too.
 Many Paris museums have kid-friendly spaces and self-guided tours; make sure to download the children’s activity book before tackling the Eiffel Tower.
+If you’re seeking special private experiences, nobody is more plugged in than Jennifer Virgilio, one of Wendy’s Trusted Travel Experts for France, who can arrange hands-on activities such as an éclair-making class or an out-of-the-box tour that focuses on the city’s street art.
+Renting an apartment in the right arrondissement can be a smart move for families too.
 Finally, when all you need is to burn off some energy, head to one of the many neighborhood parks and playgrounds, all well maintained and fenced in for safety.

 Burgundy might be best known for its wine, but there’s plenty else to keep the underage set happy in the region’s capital.
 Dijon, you see, was the capital of the Valois Dukes—who were once more powerful than the king—so the old center is full of well-preserved medieval architecture.
 At the farmer’s market, France Trusted Travel Expert Michael Eloy arranges for kids to help an organic farmer run his stall.
 He also sends families to the Parc de la Colombière, where young and old can tackle a treetop ropes course, and to the Place de la Libération, where parents sit and enjoy a respite at a café while the kids play in the fountains.